BUILD College Bound Families

 3. Advance an educational equity agenda that challenges systemic barriers to achievement in our schools and acknowledges inequities; and

-4. Provide workshops, leadership conferences, and mobilization activities to activate parents and drive change in our public school system.
+4. Provide 9-month leadership development program offering workshops, leadership conferences, and mobilization activities to activate parents and drive change in our public school system.

 A college education is supposed to be a path to economic success and a better future.
 Instead, many students are having to choose between a low-wage, dead end job or taking on debt that will burden them and their families for decades.
 That’s not a sustainable path forward for Oregon.